lidonge/gerber2gcode/README.md

 # Gerber2GCode

-THis project is based on
+This project is for converting PCB  *gerber* files to *Gcode* files.
+It is based on

 [gerber2png]: https://github.com/dgonner/gerber2png